Your PhysiApp Telehealth call

 How to start your Telehealth call

 With Physitrack Telehealth, you are unable to call your healthcare provider, they will call you.
 There are only 2 steps you need to take for your clinician to be able to call you.
-Watch our video, or follow the steps below.
+Please follow the steps below.

 1. Logging on